-Franklin Dock energy consumption has been collected since 2001.
+Princess Cruise Line energy consumption has been collected since 2001.
 This data is being presented as a point of reference for energy consumption at the CBJ docks.
 This report uses data from 2010 through 2019.
-During the early years of the facility, only some of the ships moored at the dock were able to connect to shore power, so the most recent 10-year period of data is most representative.
+During the early years of the facility, only some of the ships moored at the dock were not able to connect to shore power, so the most recent 10-year period of data is most representative.

-The following annual energy consumption graph and table for the Franklin Dock illustrate total energy consumption for each year of a ten-year period.
+The following annual energy consumption graph and table for the Princess Cruise Line at the Franklin Dock illustrate total energy consumption for each year of a ten-year period.
 Notably the first two years were relatively low.
 It is possible that there was not as much demand for connections during that time.
+The energy consumed in 2014 was also low due to water constraints and curtailment of energy sales to Princess Cruise Lines.
 The average noted consumption is 5,476 MWH over the ten-year period.
 The five-year average increases to 5,900 MWH per year.

-Graph No. 4: Franklin Dock Annual Energy Consumption
+Graph No. 4: Princess Cruises Annual Energy Consumption

-The monthly energy consumption graph and table for the Franklin Dock are presented here to illustrate the energy consumption through the cruise season.
+The monthly energy consumption graph and table for Princes Cruises at the Franklin Dock are presented here to illustrate the energy consumption through the cruise season.
 As noted, the consumption ramps up from a low in May to a consistent amount for a three-month period during mid-summer, then ramps down in September.

-Graph No. 5: Franklin Dock Average Monthly Energy Consumption
+Graph No. 5: Princess Cruises Average Monthly Energy Consumption